Are AIs Conscious in FMT?

 The collective mind of the subatomic particles that form a computer lack the type of flexible, dynamic, electromagnetically active substrate that is essential for minds to combine to form more complex minds.
 On the one hand the computer chips that process information and run algorithms certainly have a huge amount of electrons flowing their transistors and logic circuits, which certainly qualifies as an electromagnetically active substrate.

 On the other hand, all modern electronic devices use a significant amount of shielding to prevent electromagnetic signals flowing in one circuit from interfering with signals flowing in other nearby circuits.
-As engineers shrink modern chip transistors to the nanometer scale, shielding becomes ever more important to prevent crosstalk and leakage currents from creating electromagnetic interference (EMI) that can cause data errors.
+As engineers shrink modern chip transistors to the nanometer scale, shielding becomes ever more important to prevent crosstalk and leakage currents from creating electromagnetic interference (EMI) that can cause memory and processing data errors.

 Quantum Computer Minds

-Quantum computers are also designed to operate a few degrees absolute zero to reduce quantum scale noise.
-That supercooling is necessary to create a functional quantum computing substrate has led scientists to conclude that the human mind cannot involve quantum processes because biology operates on a flexible, wet, warm, and electromagnetically unshielded substrate.
+Quantum computers are also designed to operate a few degrees above absolute zero to reduce quantum scale noise.
+That supercooling is necessary to create a functional quantum computing substrate has led most scientists to conclude that the human mind cannot involve quantum processes because biology operates on a flexible, wet, warm, and noisy (electromagnetically unshielded) substrate.
 FMT views this as a flawed assumption and in fact draws the exact opposite conclusion.
-The flexible, wet, warm, electromagnetically active substrate of living matter is required for complex minds to exist.
-Supercooled quantum computers operate reliably because the extreme low temperatures likely prevent the quantum scale mind of qubits from influencing the behavior of their matter substrates.
-Quantum biology continues to discover quantum effects in living matter, from photosynthesis in plants to birds using the earth's electromagnetic field as a GPS system to navigate long distances.
+The flexible, wet, warm, and electromagnetically active substrate of living matter enables complex minds to exist.
+Supercooled quantum computers operate reliably because the extreme low temperatures prevent the quantum scale mind of qubits from influencing the behavior of their matter substrates.
+Quantum computers essentially freeze out the minds of qubits from exerting agency over their matter structures.

 Mindless AI

-AIs cannot have a mind in FMT because they lack a matter substrate.
+AIs cannot have a mind in FMT primarily because they lack a matter substrate.
 One might challenge this view by noting that AI algorithms consists of trillions of ones and zeroes (bits) stored in memory chips, which provide a physical substrate.
 But the ones and zeroes are literally individual transistors in an open (0) or closed (1) state that are completely shielded from each other to prevent memory integrity issues.

 An AI program that contains 1 trillion bits of code is stored on 1 trillion electromagnetically isolated transistors that have no awareness of each other.
-Whether any given transistor is in a 1 or 0 state is irrelevant to its internal experience of being manipulated by outside environmental forces that apply and remove power to its gate to flip its output state between 1 and 0.
+Whether any given transistor is in a 1 or 0 state is irrelevant to its internal experience of being manipulated by external environmental forces that apply and remove power to its gate to flip its output state between 1 and 0.
 It is the individual transistors that have minds in FMT, not the collective sequence of states of the isolated transistors that encode AI algorithms.

 Where AI May Present the Biggest Threat